 Communication is not a one-way street.
 To have others open up to you, you must be open yourself.
 By overcoming these barriers to communication, you can ensure that the statement you are making is not just heard, but also understood, by the person you are speaking with.
 In this way, you can be confident that your point has been expressed.

 Have you had difficulty communicating an idea in the past?
-Were you able to solve the problem?
-Is so, how?
+How did you solve it?

 Connect with Chris Smith, founder and CEO of OPIN Software and blog author on Twitter @csedev